 Millet always got an upper hand when it comes to nutrition.
 Foxtail millet is one of the healthiest minor millet widely used in southern Indian states.
 In the hope of becoming fit, we start consuming whatever ‘super food’ is trending in the West (Quinoa, wheat grass, cranberries, broccoli to name a few), ready to spend a bomb, and indifferent to the goodness of our own food.
 In this fast pace life, growing pollution in the air, chemical sprayed vegetables, it is high time we bring changes to our regular diet to get immunity against communicable and non-communicable diseases.
 Encourage our locally grown seasonal grains to inherit immunity against local infections.
 Foxtail millet is one such local grain which you cannot ignore for its health benefits.
 (1)

 Health Benefits of Foxtail Millets

 1.Proper functioning of the nervous system

-One of the most important functions of foxtail millet is maintained good nervous health.
+One of the most important functions of foxtail millet is maintaining good nervous health.
 Nowadays neural ailments are a serious concern for many including kids to adults.
-Fits in kids, nervous weakness, diabetic neuropathy which involves tingling sensations all over the body, burning sensation in the feet during night times, etc, infants able to balance their head at 8 months, etc are some of the common nervous system ailments.
-Brain plays a crucial role in maintaining good neutron health, diseases like Alzheimer’s, Parkinson’s and Bells Palsy are some of the serious disorders due to brain function impairment.
+Fits in kids, nervous weakness, diabetic neuropathy which involves tingling sensations all over the body, burning sensation in the feet during night times, etc, infants unable to balance their head at 8 months, etc are some of the common nervous system ailments.
+Brain plays a crucial role in maintaining good neural health, diseases like Alzheimer’s, Parkinson’s and Bells Palsy are some of the serious disorders due to brain function impairment.

 Including Foxtail millet in your diet will help to overcome or avoid such neural weakness.

 Vitamin B1 supplements are prescribed to slow down the development of Alzheimer’s disease.
 100 grams of cooked foxtail millets contain 0.59 mg of vitamin B1.
 Consuming them will help for Alzheimer’s patients.
 It also boosts concentration and memory power.
 More studies are being conducted on the same.

 Vitamin B1 is also known as Morale vitamin which provides a positive impact on the nervous system and supports mental perspective.
 It is helpful for Bel’s Palsy and Multiple Sclerosis patients.
 Including foxtail in the regular diet will improve the symptoms day by day.